rackerlabs/support-how-to/content/exchange/set-up-microsoft-exchange-email-forwarding.md

 product_url: exchange
 ---

 Configure a Microsoft Exchange mailbox to forward to another email address.
-If you require steps to set up forwarding for a Rackspace Email mailbox please see [Setup forwarding RSE]
+If you require steps to set up forwarding for a Rackspace Email mailbox please see [Set up forwarding for a Rackspace Email mailbox](/how-to/set-up-rackspace-email-forwarding/)

 ### Prerequisites